rvbtnks/lz-scrape/README.md

-known issues: sometimes it doesn't scroll to the bottom. rerun the script. sometimes it will try to grab ad videos.
+known issues: sometimes it doesn't scroll to the bottom. rerun the script.

+sometimes it will try to grab ad videos.

+some videos won't download. still looking into why exactly. they won't download with things like jdownload or videodownloadhelper either. i'll figure it out though.

 i don't do this professionally. is just hobby.